ePrescribing General Questions

 Yes, annotations are made in dispense against the annotation section of the ePrescription just as you would write the annotation on the paper prescription.

 What is the best way for Doctors to order prescriptions for nursing home patients if we don’t use electronic medication charts?

 They can issue tokens, however this would be much more efficient if the patient is registered for MySL.

 With a completely new patient, do I register them in our dispensing system first, then in MedView Flow?

 Ultimately a new patient can be added into dispense via MedView Flow or directly in dispense, but in the interim they will need to be added in dispense first.

-- Secondly, we identified that a future-proof queueing system would be critical to help pharmacies blend workflows from a myriad of existing and new sources.
+- We identified that a future-proof queueing system would be critical to help pharmacies blend workflows from a myriad of existing and new sources.
 MedView Flow provides a global standard, software agnostic platform for all sorts of apps and websites to send prescriptions to your pharmacy.
 This means you don’t have to log into lots of different platforms to gather prescriptions from all the various channels your customers choose to utilise.

 Why does Fred Dispense print a Repeat Authorisation when a token is dispensed?